There'll Be a Hot Time in the Old Town Tonight

 "A Hot Time in the Old Town", also titled as "There'll Be a Hot Time in the Old Town Tonight", is an American popular song, copyrighted and perhaps composed in 1896 by Theodore August Metz with lyrics by Joe Hayden.
-Metz was the band leader of the McIntyre and Heath Minstrels.
+Metz was the bandleader of the McIntyre and Heath Minstrels.

 Origins

 One history of the song reports: "While on tour with the McIntyre and Heath Minstrels, their train arrived at a place called 'Old Town'.
 From their train window, [Metz] could see a group of children starting a fire, near the tracks.
 One of the other minstrels remarked that 'there'll be a hot time in the old town tonight'.
 Metz noted the remark on a scrap of paper, intending to write a march with that motif.
 He did indeed write the march the very next day.
 It was then used by the McIntyre and Heath Minstrels in their Street parades."

 An alternative suggestion is that Metz first heard the tune played in about 1893 at Babe Connor's brothel, known as the Castle, in St Louis, Missouri, where it was one of the songs performed by the entertainer known as Mama Lou (or Mammy Lou), with pianist Tom Turpin.

-Another alternative lists the Hub Saloon in the Grand Hotel (later renamed Imperial and today known as the Grand Imperial Hotel) in Silverton Colorado as the song's birthplace.
+Another alternative lists the Hub Saloon in the Grand Hotel (later renamed Imperial and today known as the Grand Imperial Hotel) in Silverton, Colorado, as the song's birthplace.
 One source states the song might be referring to the red-light district in Cripple Creek, Colorado.

 And yet one more version is Metz and his Minstrels were in Hot Springs, South Dakota, where Joe Hayden worked at the Evans Hotel.
-Hayden had the song from his "growing up" days in New Orleans, and he and Metz sat down and wrote the first version of "Hot Time" for a re-dedication ceremony for the local Chautauqua Park and Entertainment Center.
-The tale is part of the 2015 book And The Wind Whispered.
+Hayden had the song from his "growing up" days in New Orleans, and Metz and he sat down and wrote the first version of "Hot Time" for a rededication ceremony for the local Chautauqua Park and Entertainment Center.
+The tale is part of the 2015 book And the Wind Whispered.